 The right way to apply purpose to marketing

-In HBR’s article, “Building Your Company’s Vision” by J Collins and J Porras, the authors state that purpose “is the organization’s reason for being.
+In HBR’s article “Building Your Company’s Vision” by Jim Collins and Jerry Porras, the authors state that purpose “is the organization’s reason for being.
 An effective purpose reflects people’s idealistic motivations for doing the company’s work.
 It doesn’t just describe the organization’s output or target customers; it captures the soul of the organization.“

 Marketers should refrain from creating or changing a core purpose.
 Marketing’s job is to espouse the purpose upon which the company was founded and to paint the connection between this purpose and how the organization fulfills it.
 They can reinforce it, use it in branding, and connect it to the product or service that the organization sells.
 But, they can’t create or change it to meet their needs.